Remington Model 1858: Metallic cartridge conversions

 In 1868, Remington began offering five-shot metallic cartridge conversions of the revolver in .46 rimfire.
 Remington paid a royalty fee to Smith & Wesson, owners of the Rollin White patent (#12,648, April 3, 1855) on bored-through revolver cylinders for metallic cartridge use.
 The Remington Army cartridge-conversions were the first large-caliber cartridge revolvers available, beating even Smith & Wesson's .44 American to market by nearly two years.

 Due to the large volume of these pistols, individual gunsmiths also produced cartridge conversions (from cap and ball versions) in a variety of calibers such as .44-40 and .45 Colt.

 Buffalo Bill Cody pistol

 William F. "Buffalo Bill" Cody used an ivory-handled New Model Army .44, serial number 73,293, from 1863 until 1906, when he gave it to his ranch foreman with a handwritten note which said that, "It never failed me."
-The Ruger "Old Army" is very similar to the Remington revolver, but is a new design.

 In June 2012, the pistol came up for sale at auction and sold for a reported sum of US$239,000.
 The Heritage Auctions company represented the pistol as "The Most Important William F. "Buffalo Bill" Cody Gun Extant".
 Accompanying the sale of the pistol were personal artifacts of Cody's including seventeen handwritten letters.